-Many major activities and events on campus are initiated by CMTC's Student Senate, made up each year of student representatives from each college major.
+Many major activities and events on campus are initiated by Central Maine Community College's Student Senate, made up each year of student representatives from each college major.
 Student activities are varied and are intended to appeal to the educational, recreational, athletic and social interests of students.
 Financed by Student Activity Fees, the activity program includes both campus-based activities and the use of community recreational facilities.
 The Kirk Hall Gymnasium has posted hours for recreational activities.
-With support from the Dean of Students Office, commuting and residential students at CMTC may organize activities and events.
-Scheduled events are announced on CMTC's electronic bulletin board, which can be found in most campus buildings.
-The College maintains close relations with the YMCA and students may participate regularly in the activities of that facility.
+With support from the Dean of Students Office, commuting and residential students at Central Maine Community College may organize activities and events.
+Scheduled events are announced on Central Maine Community College's electronic bulletin board, which can be found in most campus buildings.
+The College provides students with free memberships to the YMCA and students may participate regularly in the activities of that facility.

 In arranging student activities, the Student Senate takes full advantage of the rich recreational and entertainment possibilities in Auburn/Lewiston, Maine's second largest urban area.
 Funds allocated to the Student Senate budget are used to offset the cost of such outings.

 Other student clubs and organizations that have been available from year to year for students include: CMTv, a video club with an on-campus TV studio.
-Lakeside Players, CMTC's own Drama Club.
+Lakeside Players, Central Maine Community College's own Drama Club.
 Women in Technology, American Society of Safety Engineers, Intramural activities, an International Student Club, and Mixed Nuts - a publication of creative works by and for students.